openstack/neutron/doc/source/contributor/development_environment.rst

 integrated, such as test frameworks from the project's recommended workflow, rendered documentation and package builds.

-Don't add patterns to exculde files created by preferred personal like for example editors, IDEs or operating system.
+Don't add patterns to exclude files created by preferred personal like for example editors, IDEs or operating system.
 These should instead be maintained outside the repository, for example in a ~/.gitignore file added with::